pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 ```

 If you would like to utilize this pattern, provide the ReconcilerSpy to the
-Manager instead of your bare Reconciler when you set up the test environment so
+Manager instead of your bare Reconciler when you set up the test environment.
-it will receive the reconciliations.
+Then it will receive the reconciliations.

 ```go
 testReconciler, testReconciliations := ReconcilerSpy(&MyReconciler{})